-The response I get from people is very trite and simple: “Well, if these terrorists didn’t do what they were doing, then arabic people wouldn’t have such a bad reputation.
+The response I get from people is very trite and simple: “Well, if these terrorists didn’t do what they were doing, then Arabs wouldn’t have such a bad reputation.
 It’s understandable.”

-Am I really in control of what religious extremists from the middle east do?
-Not more so than an average white man from New York is in control of actions by the KKK, or Timothy McVey?
+Am I really in control of what religious extremists from the Middle East do?
+Not more so than an average white person from New York is in control of actions by the KKK, or Timothy McVey?
 Is it then my right to bear extra scrutiny?
 Haven’t we seen enough news reports, films, TV shows of what happens when African Americans have been the target of unnecessary blame because of paranoia that’s gotten out of hand?

 The following headlines are but a warning sign to what may be happening to us if we let paranoia take us out of control:

 The answer is not a witch-hunt.
 The answer is not demonizing an entire race or language.
 The answer lies in the hands of our leaders and our protectors to improve security.
 To have better leads in where danger is happening and where it’s not happening.
 It’s calling on people to get off their asses and and learn about what it means to be a terrorist, and who can be a threat, and who absolutely is not one.
 I am not talking about people taking extra precaution on me, because I look like I’m from Middle-Eastern descent.
 I’m not talking about that at all.
 Trust me, I feel safer when I’m more thoroughly checked, because I have nothing to hide.
 I want TSA to do their jobs, and I want them to be diligent, but there is such a thing as extremism.

 By telling people what kind of shirts they can and can’t wear, they’re just giving terrorists a clear cut recipe of what they can look like, sound like, act like, if they want to get away with blowing up a building!
 If TSA is doing their job, they can tell a paranoid person, “Look, we investigated this man, and he is safe.”